twolivesleft/Codea4-Docs/docs/source/api/entity.rst

       The number of children that this entity possesses

+   .. lua:attribute:: depth: integer

+      The depth of this entity in the hierarchy (roots have a depth of 0)

    .. lua:method:: index(name) [metamethod]

       Retrieves children with the supplied name using the property syntax (i.e. ``myEntity.theChildName``)